 A fundamental principle in that respect is that all shareholders who are in the same position are entitled to equal treatment.

 A summary of the main rights attached to Umicore shares is set out below.
 This summary is provided for general information purposes only.
 In the event of contradiction between this summary and the rules provided in the BCCA and associations or the articles of association, such rules will of course prevail.
 This summary should not be relied upon as legal advice.
 Shareholders who have specific queries or concerns in relation to these rights are free to contact Umicore’s LegalCorp team (attn.
 Mr B. Caeymaex, Umicore NV/SA, Broekstraat 31 rue du Marais, B-1000 Brussels, fax +32 (0)2 227 79 13 – email@example.com) or their personal legal advisor.

 Right to participate in shareholders’ meetings

 All shareholders have the right to participate in shareholders’ meetings of Umicore irrespective of the number of shares they hold.
-They can participate by attending the meetings in person, by appointing a proxy or by casting a postal vote prior to the meetings.
+They can participate by attending the meetings in person (physically or electronically if the convening notice provides the possibility to participate remotely to the shareholders’ meeting by electronic means), by appointing a proxy or by casting a postal vote prior to the meetings.

 Right to request that a shareholders’ meeting be convened

-Shareholders who, alone or jointly, hold at least 10% of Umicore’s share capital are entitled to request that a shareholders’ meeting be convened by the board of directors or the statutory auditor.
+Shareholders who, alone or jointly, hold at least 10% of Umicore’s share capital are entitled to request that a shareholders’ meeting be convened by the supervisory board or the statutory auditor.
 Such a request must be complied with within three (3) weeks.

 Right to add items to the agenda and to table draft resolutions